Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: An Algorithm for ADT Removal

 \begin{theorem}[Soundness of {Algorithm}~\Diff] Suppose that {Algorithm}~\Diff~terminates for an input set $\mathit{Cls}$ of clauses, and let $\mathit{TransfCls}$ be the output set of clauses.
-Then, every clause in $\mathit{TransfCls}$ has basic types, and if $\mathit{TransfCls}$ is satisfiable, then $\mathit{Cls}$ is satisfiable. \end{theorem} ~\Diff~is not complete, in the sense that, even if $\mathit{Cls}$ is a satisfiable set of input clauses, then \Diff~may not terminate or, due to the use of Rule R7, it may terminate with an output set $\mathit{TransfCls}$ of unsatisfiable clauses (see Example~\ref{ex:false-pos} in Section~\ref{sec:TransfRules}).
-However, due to well-known undecidability results for the satisfiability problem of CHCs, this limitation cannot be overcome, unless we restrict the class of clauses that we consider.
-Studying such restricted classes of clauses is beyond the scope of the present paper and, instead, in the next section, we evaluate the effectiveness of {Algorithm}~\Diff~from an experimental point of view.
+Then, every clause in $\mathit{TransfCls}$ has basic types, and if $\mathit{TransfCls}$ is satisfiable, then $\mathit{Cls}$ is satisfiable. \end{theorem} ~\Diff~is not complete, in the sense that, even if $\mathit{Cls}$ is a satisfiable set of input clauses, then \Diff~may not terminate or, due to the use of Rule R7, it may terminate with an output set $\mathit{TransfCls}$ of unsatisfiable clauses, thereby generating a false positive (see Example~\ref{ex:false-pos} in Section~\ref{sec:TransfRules}).
+However, due to well-known undecidability results for the satisfiability problem of CHCs, this limitation cannot be overcome, unless we restrict the class of clauses we consider.
+The study of such restricted classes of clauses is beyond the scope of the present paper and, instead, in the next section, we evaluate the effectiveness of {Algorithm}~\Diff~from an experimental viewpoint.